cwilkers/federation-dev/README-minishift.md

 ~~~

 <a id="markdown-federation-deployment" name="federation-deployment"></a>
-# Federation deployment
+# Federation Deployment

 <a id="markdown-create-the-two-openshift-clusters" name="create-the-two-openshift-clusters"></a>
-## Create the two OpenShift clusters
+## Create the Two OpenShift Clusters

 Start two minishift clusters with OKD version 3.11 called `cluster1` and
 `cluster2`.
 Note that these cluster names are referenced throughout the
-walkthrough, so it's recommended that you adhere to them:
+walkthrough, so it is recommended that you adhere to them:

 ~~~sh
 minishift start --profile cluster1